spdrnl/kgworkflow/README.md

 If you want to run Jupyter notebooks, check the notebooks directory.
 There you will find an example notebook that loads a SPARQL query using the package developed in this project.

-Note the extra magic at the top of the notebook.
+Note the extra magic (this is an official term for commands that start with %) at the top of the notebook.
 This magic tells Jupyter to reload the modules when the notebook is executed.
 You need to re-import the modules when you change the code.

 Also, you can run notebooks from the command line: